WATCH: Adorable Moment as Serena Williams' Family Arrives at US Open

-WATCH: Adorable moment as Serena Williams’ family arrives at US Open originally appeared on NBC Sports Chicago
+WATCH: Adorable moment as Serena Williams’ family arrives at US Open originally appeared on NBC Sports Washington

 Family is extremely important to Serena Williams.